Sirneij/devcAll/README.md

   tem where authors of post(s) showcase their skills to their potential recruiters.
 It structures authors profiles, education, skills, projects and recommendations accord­ ingly which can be downloaded in Portable Document Format (PDF)

+# Local testing

+To run this piece of software locally, two files need to be taken care of - `wsgi.py` and `manage.py`.